Susan Myers

 Donna Oas

-Donna graduated from high school and moved to New York City for a year of intense ballet training and was then accepted into Houston Ballet in 1976 under the direction of James Clouser.
+Studio Owner & DirectorDonna graduated from high school and moved to New York City for a year of intense ballet training and was then accepted into Houston Ballet in 1976 under the direction of James Clouser.
 In 1977 she was accepted into Dallas ballet and performed in the company until 1983 under the direction of George Skibine and Flemming Flindt.
 She was also on the faculty of Dallas Ballet Academy until 1984.
-She and her family moved to Grapevine in 1985 and co-founded the academy with her sister Susan.
+She and her family moved to Grapevine in 1985 and co-founded the academy with her sister Susan in 1987.
 She enjoys sharing her dance knowledge with surrounding schools, teaching them “Cotillion.”
 She believes to enrich all ages and backgrounds with this art of dance along with the discipline and ettiquette they will need for the future.
-In her spare time she loves spending time with her family and her grandsons, Ethan, Maverick, Cooper, and Jaxon.
+In her spare time she loves spending time with her family.

 April Oas

-April is a 35 year old ex-Fillie Sr. Lieutenant and graduate of Grapevine High School.
-She started dancing at the age of two and spent summers dancing with Houston Ballet Academy on scholarship.
-She has taught the past 18 years at the Academy and the past 16 years as co-director on the Competition Teams.
+Instructor - Competition Director/ChoreographerApril is an ex-Fillie Sr. Lieutenant and graduate of Grapevine High School.
+She started dancing at the age of two and spent summers dancing with Houston Ballet Academy on full scholarship.
+She has taught the past 20 years at the Academy and the past 18 years as co-director of the Competition Team.
 She went to college on a dance scholarship where in her first semester she realized what she lived for – Her passion to teach and share the dance world with her students.
-After moving back to Grapevine, and teaching yet once again, April noticed that teaching was her arrangement for life.
-She hopes to expand her teaching skills while still improving in her own skills so that it will assist her to become a well-rounded teacher.
-April has choreographed many competition routines for Drill Teams in the area.
-She believes no matter what style of dance it is, it begins with the ballet technique.
-If you are strong in your ballet technique you will be able to pursue any style of dance.
-She hopes her passion of dance and teaching is evident to her youthful students and hopes it will encourage them to follow their dreams, in dance or whichever direction they want to go.
-She also works to help each individual dancer fabricate to their utmost dancing ability, and shares with them this wonderful artistic movement.
+After moving back to Grapevine, and teaching yet once again, April noticed that teaching was her arrangement for life and what she was called to do.
+She is now in her second year as the Dance Director for Holy Trinity Catholic School.
+She is thankful both her studio dance and Drill Team worlds have collided.
+She hopes her passion of dance and teaching is evident to all of her students both in school and at the academy and hopes it will encourage them to follow their dreams, in dance or whichever direction their path in life takes them.
+Dance is so much more than class and it helps to develop them into the person they will be as an adult.
+She works to help each individual dancer fabricate to their utmost dancing ability, and shares with them this wonderful artistic movement as an outlet.
 Dance is a passion the teacher has to have in order to share it with students of all levels.
-It is more than a pleasure to get this opportunity to be apart of this family oriented studio and is excited for the many years to come.
+It is more than a pleasure to get this opportunity to be apart of this family oriented studio and is excited for the many decades to come.

 Chelsea Williams